anharsaja/money-management/readme.md

 ## License

-UANGKU is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+UANGKU is open-source software and Open Heart developer.
+You have to have a heart for the Developer.